Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-\subsubsection{Natural Adversarial Examples}
+\subsection{Natural Adversarial Examples}

-We next evaluate classification performance on a very challenging dataset: ImageNet-A, a dataset of a natural adversarial examples that were found to be consistently misclassified across models.
-These are extremely challenging for even supervised methods with ResNet-50 accuracy being only 0.04\% \citep{hendrycks2019nae}\footnote{The performance on ResNet-50 is especially low because the dataset was generated by finding examples misclassified by ResNet-50.
-As such, performance for other models is slightly higher, though still below 3\%.
-We maintain our use of ResNet-50, however, to remain consistent with models throughout the paper.}.
+We next evaluate classification performance on a particularly difficult distribution shift data set: ImageNet-A, a data set of natural adversarial examples that were found to be consistently mis-classified across models.
+These are extremely challenging for even supervised methods with ResNet-50 accuracy at only $\sim$2.2\% \citep{hendrycks2019nae}.
 As a first experiment, we investigate whether the difficulty of natural adversarial examples partially stems from misleading signal in the background.
-To test this, we modify the ImageNet-A dataset by removing backgrounds such that only the foreground is present (Only-FG ImageNet-A).
-Indeed, we find that performance of supervised ResNet-50 improves from 0.04\% to 2.8\%, suggesting that some amount of the difficulty of natural adversarial examples stems from misleading information in the background.
+To test this, we modify the ImageNet-A data set by removing backgrounds such that only the foreground is present (Only-FG ImageNet-A).
+Indeed, we find that performance of supervised ResNet-50 improves by +2.8\%\footnote{We use the same pre-trained torchvision ResNet-50 model which was used in the construction of the data set.
+Since images mis-classified by this particular pre-trained model comprise the data set, the ImageNet-A (Only-FG ImageNet-A) accuracy for this specific model is 0\% (2.8\%), though a model trained from scratch has an ImageNet-A accuracy of $\sim$2.2\%.}, suggesting that some amount of the difficulty of natural adversarial examples stems from misleading information in the background.
+We note that the magnitude of this number must be interpreted with some caution, since this data set is also challenging for saliency detection.